iww/CiviMail-Template/README.md

 ## wrapper-simple.html

-This CiviMail wrapper is a simple variation that follows a similar structure to that of the previously used wrapper.
+This email wrapper is a simple variation that follows a similar structure to that of the previously used wrapper.

 ## wrapper-fun.html

-This CiviMail wrapper is a more complex variation that features additional elements such as a call-to-action button, a content divider, and a list.
+This email wrapper is a more complex variation that features additional elements such as a call-to-action button, a content divider, and a list.

 ## wrapper-web.html